neorv32 logo

 3.2.
 Overriding the Default Configuration

 This will not change the default linker script at all.
-Hence, this approach is recommended as it allows to make per-project memory configuration without changing the code base.
+Hence, this approach is recommended as it allows a per-project memory configuration without changing the code base.

 See section "Application Makefile" of the data sheet for more information regarding the default makefile variables: https://stnolting.github.io/neorv32/#_application_makefile

-Listing 6.
-Example: override default RAM size while invoking make
+Listing 5.
+Example: override default RAM (DMEM) and ROM (IMEM) size while invoking make

 When using this approach the customized attributes have to be specified every time the makefile is invoked!
 You can put the RAM/ROM override commands into the project’s local makefile or define a simple shell script that defines all the setup-related parameters (memory sizes, RISC-V ISA extensions, optimization goal, further tuning flags, etc.).